sakaal/admin_client_ansible/README.md

 1. Create or edit `~/.vault_pass.txt` with the configuration database encryption password as a single line.
-Keep a backup copy of the password in the document safe.
+Keep a backup copy of the password in the document safes.
 Copy the password file for use with sudo:

         sudo cp ~/.vault_pass.txt /root/.vault_pass.txt
         sudo chown root:root /root/.vault_pass.txt